Ria424/developers-animatesdk-docs/Layer_object/Layer6.md

 #### Usage

-layer.locked
+Layer.locked

 #### Description

-Property; a Boolean value that specifies the locked status of the layer.
+Property; `boolean`; Specifies the locked status of the layer.
 If set to true, the layer is locked.
 The default value is false.

 #### Example